Equations of tropical varieties: -schemes and semiring schemes

+The congruence sheaf generated by a family of quasi-coherent congruence sheaves is again a quasi-coherent congruence sheaf, and this defines the intersection of the corresponding closed subschemes.

 \begin{remark} One can view the prime spectrum and its Zariski topology as a technical scaffolding whose purpose is to define the functor of points, which is then regarded as the fundamental geometric object as in \cite{Toen-Vaquie}.
-For instance, as we see in the following example, the $\T$-points of a tropical variety more closely reflect familiar geometry than its prime spectrum. \end{remark}
+For instance, as we see in the following example, the $\T$-points of a tropical variety more closely reflect familiar geometry than its prime spectrum.
+Moreover, there is a natural topology on the $\T$-points of a $\T$-scheme such that closed subschemes, as defined above, induce closed subsets of the $\T$-points; see \cite[\S3.4]{GG2} where this notion is introduced and used to show that the Berkovich analytification of a scheme is homeomorphic to the $\T$-points of a certain tropicalization of the scheme. \end{remark}